- Breed Purpose:

 Our old greek friend, who lost its value and its crest due to Greek owners, who never took care and did a correct breeding to save the pure lines.
 Crossbreeding made it lose its ability to be an 100% pure line, inbreeding made the breed lose some of its vigors and the preference for commercial breeds and hybrids that were better money makers made it be very rare, uncommon and hard to find nowadays.

 There are many strains of crested single-combed chickens developed in different parts of Greece.

 The most important lines were developed in many different villages of Greece.
 All these heritage, true and authentic strains were CRESTED (houded, katsouliera, skoufata, skoufota, kapelata) in both sexes.
 Their crests were medium sized, almost having the same size of the Crested Swedish Flower, the Styrian and the Legbar and the Sulmtaler.

 A very small number of old greek crested birds can be feather legged (just a bit) and a small number is said that can be naked necked (always crested of course), but it is a recessive gene.

-Color of the earlobe and of the egg's shell: After so many years of bad breeding we can not selectively breed for these characteristics.
+Color of the earlobe, of the leg and of the egg's shell: After so many years of bad breeding we can not selectively breed for these characteristics.
 The true authentic Greek Crested many many years ago was laying white and off white eggs and had a white earlobe.
 Nowadays, we can only say that both red and white earlobe are accepted.
 Birds with a white earlobe will lay white and off-white eggs, while birds with red earlobe will lay creme, tinted and mid-brown eggs.